hurkandogan/metrixfolio/README.md

 This project is built to serve two core purposes:

 1.  **A Personal Goal Tracker:** To manage my long-term financial goals by tracking them in disciplined, incremental steps.
-2.  **A Technical Showcase:** To serve as a "vitrin" project for job applications, demonstrating a modern, high-performance, and type-safe tech stack from frontend to backend, all cleanly integrated within the Firebase platform.
+2.  **A Technical Showcase:** To serve as a demonstration of a modern, high-performance, and type-safe tech stack from frontend to backend, all cleanly integrated within the Firebase platform.

 This tool is designed to move beyond amateur investing by providing a data-driven "value and opportunity hunting" system, helping me make rational decisions by filtering market data against my specific criteria.